Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/GDB_baby_step_4.md

 End of assembler dump.
 ```

-We see that the contant is `0x3269`.
+We see that the constant is `0x3269`.

 The flag should be in decimal format so convert it in Python:
 ```